jamathews/bitwarden-backup-script/README.md

 ./bitwarden-backup-script.sh <subcommand> <opts>

 Commands:
-  backup                       do a backup of the bitwarden instance generate                     generates a config file
+  backup                           do a backup of the bitwarden instance generate                         generates a config file extract                          extract and optionally decrypt the backup archive

 Options:
-  -a --attachments                 Adds attachments to the backup -c --config <file>               Set the config file (default: config.json) -o --output <file>               Set the output file (default: bitwarden_backup_<timestamp>.tar.gz) -q --quiet                       Suppress output
+  -a --attachments                 Adds attachments to the backup -c --config <file>               Set the config file (default: config.json) -o --output <file|folder>        Set the output file or folder (default: bitwarden_backup_<timestamp>) -q --quiet                       Suppress output
   -p --passphrase <passphrase>     Set the passphrase for encryption/decryption of the config file (only recommended in secure environments)
-  -g --gpg                         Encrypt the backup using GPG (symmetric encryption) -s --gpg-passphrase <passphrase> Set the passphrase for GPG encryption -n --non-interactive             Run in non-interactive mode (useful for cron jobs)
+  -g --gpg                         Encrypt the backup using GPG (symmetric encryption) -s --gpg-passphrase <passphrase> Set the passphrase for GPG encryption/decryption -n --non-interactive             Run in non-interactive mode (useful for cron jobs) -f --archive <file>              Set the archive file to extract

 Global Options:
   -h --help                        Show this help message